lstebner/godot-state-machine/README.md

 ### transitioning back to the previous state

-Certain states are not going to fit into a flow that can be configured ahead of time and instead might interrupt multiple states, and want to return back to that previous state upon completion.
+Certain states are not going to fit into a flow that can be configured ahead of time and instead might interrupt another state, and then want to return back to that previous state upon completion.
 An example could be something like a momentary freeze when damaged.
 Being damaged could happen while running, walking, jumping, swimming, etc. To handle this there is a special value which can be used, `StateMachine.PREVIOUS`.
 Using this as the "next_state" value will cause the state machine to return to the previous state when this one completes.

 Currently, this is only implemented one level deep, so be careful not to return to a state which is also trying to return to a "previous" state.
 A future enhancemet would be to keep a larger stack of the history, but I haven't had a need for this yet.